-In microfluidics, different types of flow delivery are used starting from the capillary forces, passing from the mechanical pumping and terminating by the new innovative techniques for fluid actuation such as the patented Fastab and LineUp.
+In microfluidics, different types of flow delivery are used starting from the capillary forces, passing from the mechanical pumping, and terminating by the new innovative techniques for fluid actuation such as the patented Fastab and LineUp.
 The use of the capillary forces to deliver fluids in microfluidics is limited to small amounts of fluid and depends on the microfluidic geometry.
-However, external pumps (such as syringe pump, peristaltic pump or pressure driven pump) provide better control of the fluid delivery.
+However, external pumps (such as syringe pumps, peristaltic pumps, or pressure-driven pumps) provide better control of fluid delivery.

 Peristaltic pumping is based on the compression and the relaxation of flexible tubing.
 Rotating rollers pass along the tubing fitted inside the pump and compress it so a vacuum is created in the tubing, pulling the fluid (figure 1).
 This method of fluid actuation may be used in microfluidic laboratories and is rather inexpensive.

 Peristaltic pumping is a good option for large volumes and high flow rates as well as for fluid recirculation.
 However, the compression of the tubing induces pulses in the flow which is not suitable for most microfluidic applications where flow precision is important.
 Moreover, the flexible tubing should be changed regularly to prevent tube damage.

 A moving piston is pushed (or pulled) by a motor allowing for fluid delivery as presented in figure 2.
 Syringe pumps are good for the injection of small volumes however they are less precise than pressure pumps in particularly at very low flow rates (see comparison below).
 A wide range of quality and prices exist in the market.